JoyceFerreti/Sugarcane_microbiome_smut/README.md

 This repository will be used to describe, in detail, the data processing and results related to the _Sporisorium scitamineum_ microbiome project.
 The experiment consists of two varieties of sugar cane in low soils and high fertility.
 The seedlings were planted in December 2022 at Usina Iracema, in São Martinho (SP), and the plants were  kept in the field for seven months.
 Experiments were arranged in random blocks with six replicates.
 Each experimental plot consists of four rows measuring four meters in length and planting spacing of 0.5 m, totaling 32 plants per plot.
-As varieties chosen are IACSP01-5503 (adapted to low fertility soils and resistant to _S. scitamineum_) and IACSP-6007 (not adapted to low fertility soils and resistant to _S. scitamineum_).
+As varieties chosen are IACSP01-5503 (adapted to low fertility soils and resistant to _S. scitamineum_) and IACSP-6007 (not adapted to low fertility soils and with intermediate-resistance to _S. scitamineum_).

 ## :package: Raw data storage: Where is our data located?